springfall2008/batpred/docs/apps-yaml.md

 You might want to remove your electric car charging data from the historical house load data so as to not bias the calculations, otherwise you will get high battery charge levels when the car was charged previously (e.g. last week).

-- **switch.car_charging_hold** - A Home Assistant switch that when turned on (True) tells Predbat to remove car charging data from Predbat's battery prediction plan.
+- **switch.predbat_car_charging_hold** - A Home Assistant switch that when turned on (True) tells Predbat to remove car charging data from Predbat's battery prediction plan.

 - **car_charging_energy** - Set in apps.yaml to point to a Home Assistant entity which is the incrementing kWh data for the car charger.
 This has been pre-defined to a regular expression to auto-detect the appropriate Wallbox and Zappi car charger sensors, or edit as necessary in apps.yaml for your charger sensor.<BR>